Nikolayy1/ccl4_game/README.md

 - Occasional Mushrooms appear:
   - Provide a temporary speed boost and regenerate health
 - Hazards/Obstacles reduce health or slow the player.
-- When timer or HP runs out: game over.
+- When the timer or HP runs out: game over.

 ![mermaid-diagram-2025-06-10-185338](https://github.com/user-attachments/assets/3db948f2-0b2a-453f-bfdb-486968d1a61a)